cedonulfi/playmytext/README.md

-# tiktok-tts
+# PlayMyText
-Generate TikTok Text-to-Speech voices in your browser
+Instantly Generate TikTok Text-to-Speech voices in your browser